4 years ago by willvarfar

 And yes, Chinese/Russian subs can get away with a ton as long as they don't get detected.

-4 hours ago by csense
+4 years ago by csense

 > I assume no one is staging ASW operations against Narco submarines.